libpqxx

 Use transaction_base::stream instead of stream_from.

-◆ has_generic_bytes_char_traits
+◆ has_equal

-constexpr bool pqxx::has_generic_bytes_char_traits
+constexpr bool pqxx::is_sql_array {false}

 inlineconstexpr